 A business and community leader who has brought people together to get things done.

-A business person, community leader, and attorney, Kathy Manning has spent the last 30 years bringing people together to solve problems in our community, making it a better place for all of us.
+As a mom, business person, and community leader, Kathy Manning has spent the last 30 years bringing people together to solve problems in our community, making it a better place for all of us.

 Kathy’s great-grandparents came to this country fleeing religious persecution with nothing but a determination to work hard and get a good education for their children.
+Kathy’s father worked for Ford Motor Company for 40 years and her mom was a public school teacher.
 From them, Kathy learned the importance of perseverance, the value of education, and the importance of giving back to your community.

 When a chronic illness struck one of her daughters, Kathy experienced firsthand the frustration of fighting with big insurance companies and confronting outrageous drug prices, as well as the reality that having a pre-existing condition could prevent her daughter from getting insurance in the future.

 As a representative, Kathy will put partisan politics aside, country first, and bring her record of getting things done to a broken Washington.
+She will always listen to North Carolina and do what’s best for her constituents, not political party insiders or special interests.
 She knows that creating opportunity requires good paying jobs, affordable and accessible health care, and the education and training necessary to prepare people for tomorrow’s economy.

-She’s spent her life bringing people together to make our community a better place for all, and now Kathy is ready to take her skills and determination to Washington to fight for hard-working Americans and for our country.
+Kathy has spent her life bringing people together to make our community a better place for all, and now she is ready to take her skills and determination to Washington to fight for hard-working North Carolinians and our country.